-Transmission Electron Microscopy analysis confirms the spherical shape of niosomes formed after hydration of proniosomal systems, as shown in fig. 4.
-The image analysis showed that the niosomes were surrounded by homogeneous shading; this suggests that formed niosomes resembled the drug-enriched core model.
+Transmission Electron Microscopy analysis confirms the spherical shape of niosomes formed after hydration of proniosomal systems (fig. 4).
+The image analysis showed that the niosomes was surrounded by homogeneous shading, this suggests that formed niosomes resembled the drug-enriched core model.